Frontiers in Physics, 24 June 2020, Volume 8, p. 227, https://doi.org/10.3389/fphy.2020.00227

 Shows the phase functions, S11 , at 612 nm (OSIRIS WAC18 filter) as a function of phase angle for different dust particle radii.
 Dust particles are considered to be irregular aggregates composed of sub-micrometer-sized organic grains and micrometer-sized silicate grains.
 The refractive index for silicate grains is assumed to be m = 1.6048692 + i0.0015341 corresponding to magnesium iron pyroxine [Dorschner et al. 1995] and for organic grains m = 1.55950 + i0.42964 corresponding to amorphous carbon [Jäger et al. 1998].

 The dust-to-gas ratio is shown as a function of the power-law index.
 You can switch between comparing different minimum dust sizes, rmin, or the dust bulk density.
-For the comparison of the minimum dust sizes, the dust bulk density is set to 533 kg m-3.
-For the comparison of the dust bulk density, the minimum dust size is set to 0.01 μm.
+To compare the minimum dust sizes, the dust bulk density is set to 533 kg m-3.
+When comparing the dust bulk density, the minimum dust size is set to 0.01 μm.

 For each of the comparisons, the gas activity can be varied between high [800 kg s−1, epoch 12, southern summer solstice] and low [35 kg s −1; epoch 6, inbound equinox].